Overview

 How will I know small cells are coming to my neighborhood?

-The simple answer is: You might not.
+The simple answer is: you might not.
 Neither state law nor city ordinances require advance notice to property owners of planned utility installations.
 This applies to all utilities, not just small cell nodes.

 What are the rules for cellular carriers?